laura-naslund/CustomBoundary/README.md

 3) regionName: the region name in quotation marks that corresponds to the custom boundary
-4) states: a vector of two letter abbreviations of states contained in the custom boundary 5) clustering: TRUE/FALSE value for whether to generate comparator site assignments using the CASTool default clustering algorithm (default = TRUE) 6) wsStressorData: TRUE/FALSE value for whether to generate watershed stressor data and metadata (default = TRUE)
+4) states: a vector of two letter abbreviations of states contained in the custom boundary
+5) clustering: TRUE/FALSE value for whether to generate comparator site assignments using the CASTool default clustering algorithm; default = TRUE
+6) wsStressorData: TRUE/FALSE value for whether to generate watershed stressor data and metadata; default = TRUE

-Additional parameters can be supplied to the function to generate comparator assignments using the clustering algorithm 1) pct_var: the threshold cumulative percent variation used to determine the number of principal components to use for clustering (default = 60) 2)
+Additional parameters can be supplied to the function to generate comparator assignments using the clustering algorithm
+1) pct_var: the threshold cumulative percent variation used to determine the number of principal components to use for clustering; default = 60
-minCOMIDsCluster: the proportion of total reaches that must be in the smallest cluster (default = 0.2) 3) user_numclust: a user specified number of clusters (default = NULL, the algorithm will generate 1-5 clusters)
+2) minCOMIDsCluster: the proportion of total reaches that must be in the smallest cluster; default = 0.2
+3) user_numclust: a user specified number of clusters; default = NULL, the algorithm will generate 1-5 clusters

 Example: generateFiles(inputFilePath = “C:/Users/user/Desktop/Input”,
 outputFolder = “C:/Users/user/Desktop/Output”, regionName = Region2,